paularmstrong/onerepo/docs/src/content/docs/api/index.md

 The commands can use replaced tokens:

 - `$0`: the oneRepo CLI for your repository
-- `${workspaces}`: replaced with a space-separated list of Workspace names necessary for the given lifecycle
+- `${workspaces}`: replaced with a space-separated list of workspace names necessary for the given lifecycle

 ##### match?